Best Manta Ray Diving in the World - Bluewater Dive Travel

 What is Cyclone Feeding?

 The timing has to be right, and it only happens several times each season, but when the lunar tide pushes against the Indian Ocean’s southwestern monsoon current, it creates a suction effect that pulls deepwater krill and plankton up to the surface of Hanifaru Bay.
 The krill instinctively head back to depth but get trapped in the bowl of the bay, rapidly building up and thickening the water in a matter of hours.
 Attracted by the tasty soup, manta rays gather in their hundreds to chain feed, following each other nose to tail in increasingly expanding spirals.
-Eventually, the chains break down and a mass feeding frenzy ensues, with mantas jostling against each other, and dozens of whale sharks, to filter the last remaining krill.
+Eventually, the chains break down, and a mass-feeding frenzy ensues, with mantas jostling against each other and dozens of whale sharks to filter the last remaining krill.

-When to visit the Maldives?
+When to Visit the Maldives

 Nearest Airport: Velana International Airport (MLE), Male

-If you’re planning a trip to the Maldives any time, there are plenty of amazing Maldives liveaboards, including ScubaspaMV Fun Azul and the Maldives Explorer.
+If you’re planning a trip to the Maldives any time, there are plenty of amazing Maldives liveaboards, including ScubaspaMV Fun Azul, and the Maldives Explorer.
 However, if you’d prefer to stay at a resort, we can help you with this as well.

-5. The Galapagos
+5. The Galapagos Islands

 Mantas, Mobulas, and More!